 - Cons: Fortunately, DE has very few negative attributes.
 DE is “Generally Recognized as Safe” by the FDA.
 However, DE can be harmful when large quantities are inhaled.
 When handled improperly, diatomaceous earth can cause skin irritation, coughing, and shortness of breath.
 DE can also irritate your eyes.
 Be sure to wear disposable gloves when spreading it around.

 This method is one of the most popular and convenient ways to get rid of roaches in your car.
 Bait traps are straightforward to use.
 All you have to do is set them out at night in areas where the roaches may be hiding, such as in the trunk, under the seats, and on the floor.
 Throw the traps out in the morning before using your car.
 Repeat the process until your vehicle is free of roaches.

-- Cost: An 8-count pack of Combat brand roach traps costs $9.99 on Amazon, which may or may not be enough to get rid of a roach infestation in your vehicle, depending on how effective the traps are.
+- Cost: An 8-count pack of Combat brand roach traps cost about $10 on Amazon, which may or may not be enough to get rid of a roach infestation in your vehicle, depending on how effective the traps are.

 - Pros: Bait traps are convenient and inexpensive.
 It’s easy to DIY your own bait traps with material you have lying around the house.
 A popular DIY method is to take fabric softener sheets or glue traps (like the kind used for rats) and sprinkle on homemade bait, such as baking soda mixed with sugar or beer.
 Bait traps are a safer alternative to harsher methods like diatomaceous earth or boric acid.